-You are not the first parent to give your phone to a child for the purpose of amusing them, nor are you the first parent to get frustrated when you get it back, only to find your apps rearranged and deleted — and perhaps some interesting new purchases added, too.
+You are not the first parent to give your smartphone to a child for the purpose of amusing them.
+Nor are you the first parent to get frustrated when you get the phone back, only to find apps rearranged or deleted — and perhaps some interesting new purchases added, too.
 Here's how to regain control over your phone.

 1. Open Settings > General.

 2. Tap Restrictions.
 This is most useful for a device that will primarily be used by kids, but you can also use it in a pinch on your own phone.

 4. Enter a passcode (you'll need it to disable the restrictions later).

 5. Toggle on or off the apps you want to remain accessible, such as Safari or Camera.
 And toggle on or off the ability to install or delete apps.
 In particular, you'll want to toggle off In-App Purchases.